 Leaving this aside one issue raised is that of the NAC’s jurisdiction.
 Eddie Hearn, the bout’s promoter, gives the following explanation for the refusal:

 “”Chavez hadn’t signed for the fight, hadn’t signed up for VADA, and Nevada through VADA turned up to test him.
 And he said, ‘Well, I haven’t signed for the fight yet.’
 So he didn’t test and they chose to not license him.”

-If this argument is brought up as a defence Chavez can learn a valuable lesson from Wanderlei Silva who found himself in almost the exact same situation.
+If this argument is brought up as a defence Chavez may learn a lesson from Wanderlei Silva who found himself in almost the exact same situation.